 The Tasman Glacier Viewpoint hike follows the Balls Hut Route before detouring up the moraine wall for incredible close-up views of the Tasman Glacier and Tasman Lake.
+Read this complete guide on how to get here, what to expect and check out some epic photos from the trail!

 I was told about this moraine viewpoint by a friend who lives in New Zealand when I was looking for the best Tasman Glacier view walk.
 Surprisingly, there are no signposts or information online about this spot, which makes me think that the DOC has removed them, or it has always been a “secret” viewpoint